P-p-H-d/mlib/README.md

-A snapshot is a mechanism enabling a reader thread and a writer thread, **working at different speeds**, to exchange messages in a fast, reliable and thread safe way (the message is always passed automatically from a thread point of view) without waiting for synchronization.
+A snapshot is a mechanism enabling a reader thread and a writer thread, **working at different speeds**, to exchange messages in a fast, reliable and thread safe way (the message is always passed atomatically from a thread point of view) without waiting for synchronization.
-The consumer thread has only access to the latest published data of the producer thread.
+The consumer thread always accesses to the latest published data of the producer thread.

-This is implemented in a fast way as the writer directly writes the message in the buffer that will be passed to the reader (avoiding copy of the buffer) and a simple exchange of index is sufficient to handle the switch.
+It is implemented in a fast way as the writer directly writes the message in the buffer that will be passed to the reader (avoiding copy of the buffer) and a simple exchange of index is sufficient to handle the switch.

-This container is designed to be used for easy synchronization inter-threads (and the variable should be a global shared one).
+This container is designed to be used for easy synchronization inter-threads.

 This is linked to [shared atomic register](https://en.wikipedia.org/wiki/Shared_register) in the literature and [snapshot](https://en.wikipedia.org/wiki/Shared_snapshot_objects) names vector of such registers where each element of the vector can be updated separately.
 They can be classified according to the number of producers/consumers:

-SPSC (Single Producer, Single Consumer),
+* SPSC (Single Producer, Single Consumer),
-MPSC (Multiple Producer, Single Consumer),
+* MPSC (Multiple Producer, Single Consumer),
-SPMC (Single Producer, Multiple Consumer),
+* SPMC (Single Producer, Multiple Consumer),
-MPMC (Multiple Producer, Multiple Consumer),
+* MPMC (Multiple Producer, Multiple Consumer),

 The provided containers by the library are designed to handle huge structure efficiently and as such deal with the memory reclamation needed to handle them.